Skip to content

 Disclaimer

-That being said, I just can't wrap my head around how a permanent Mars colony can ever happen.
+All of that being said, I just can't wrap my head around how a permanent Mars colony can ever happen.
 There are simply too many obstacles.
 Elon Musk's "1M people on Mars in 10 years" (written in 2020) project was great when I first thought about it, but when I did some initial research, the numbers just don't add up to me (at all - not even close).
 Assuming power, oxygen, water and food are easy problems to solve (they aren't, but just for fun, let's say they are), the numbers still don't really work out in my opinion.

-Permanent Mars colony talking points and issues:
+Permanent Mars colony talking points and concerns:

 • From what I've read: 54,000 StarShip 1.0 launches https://www.space.com/how-feed-one-million-mars-colonists.html in order to get enough cargo to support 1M humans (much less the people themselves) - is one StarShip launch every 2 hours 24/7 for 10 years (not to mention the in-orbit refueling missions or the short window every 2 years to get a rocket to Mars).
 54000 / 10 / 52 = 103.8 launches a week.
 Elon is saying that he is targeting 3 StarShip launches a day, but even this super-aggressive target is still only 1/4 of the 54000 launch number.
 Adding in the fact that there's only a couple-week window every 2 years to do these launches seems to make this not feasible at all.
 Watching Musk's video, he is talking about staging 1000-ish StarShips in Earth orbit waiting for the transfer window to launch as many StarShips at once, but this is really not enough to support the 1M mark.